ConnectionMaster/web.eyeo.com/pages/jobs/frontend-developer.md

 **Requirements**

-- Strong experience with JavaScript, beyond frameworks like jQuery
+- Strong experience with JavaScript
 - Strong experience with modern HTML and CSS
+- Knowledge of the DOM and modern browser APIs
 - Experience with building and maintaining high traffic websites
 - Solid understanding of how the web works
 - Excellent communication skills in English